uwcse440/web-cse440-au15/_assignments/readings/index.md

 ### Reading 1: Contextual Inquiry
 <a name="contextual_inquiry"></a>

+Read:

 - [Beyer and Holtzblatt (1997).
 Contextual Design.
 Chapter 3.]({{ site.baseurl }}/readings/ContextualInquiry-BeyerHoltzblatt1997.pdf)

-  Due: Uploaded by the end of the day Friday, October 3, 2014.
+Due: Uploaded the night before section {{ page.date_reading_contextual_inquiry }}.

 After reading, consider how you might apply this approach to the project you proposed in Assignment 1b.

 - Briefly, what is your proposal (e.g., two sentences).
 - Who and what might you propose to observe in a contextual inquiry (e.g., two sentences).
 - What focus might you bring to your observation, and why? (e.g., two or three sentences).
 - Identify a pitfall that seems likely (e.g., getting caught in abstractions) (e.g., two or three sentences).
 - Describe how you might avoid or attempt to correct for this pitfall in your inquiry (e.g., two or three sentences).

 This reading thus serves as some practice planning a contextual inquiry before moving on to your primary project.

 No more than one page of text in PDF format.

-  Submit via Catalyst here:
+Submit via Canvas here:

-  {% if page.link_reading_contextual_inquiry != nil %}<{{ page.link_reading_contextual_inquiry }}>{% else %}`Catalyst link to be added`{% endif %}
+{% if page.link_reading_contextual_inquiry != nil %}<{{ page.link_reading_contextual_inquiry }}>{% else %}`Link to be added`{% endif %}

 ### Reading 2: Critique and Teamwork
 <a name="critique"></a>

+`Content is still being developed and migrated to this site, everything here should be considered temporary and subject to change`

 - [Cheng (2013).
 How to Survive a Critique: A Guide to Giving and Receiving Feedback](http://www.aiga.org/how-to-survive-a-critique/)
 - [Katzenbach and Smith (1993).
 The Discipline of Teams.]({{site.baseurl}}/readings/DisciplineOfTeams-KatzenbachSmith.htm)